 Of course, your content needs to be good enough to earn those essential links and shares.
 Until your audience is large enough that link building largely takes care of itself, you’ll have to be tactical with your approach.

 Related reading: 6 ways your link building strategy could generate more links

 Another good link building strategy is to reach out to local/relevant publications.
 It’s not only the links you’re after, though.
 Google likes to see your brand mentioned in publications relevant to your industry or in your local area – so even if you don’t get links, simply being mentioned is beneficial.

 The other main benefit with local and relevant publications is their audience.
 Links mean potential traffic, citations mean brand awareness and regularly featuring in these publications means you can tap into their regular audience.

 Your closest competitors are facing all the same challenges you are.
 Use this to your advantage.
 Are they missing out on obvious keyword opportunities?
-Are they suffering from poor reviews on Google My Business?
+Are they suffering from poor reviews on Google Business Profile?
 Is their website painfully slow to load or poorly optimised for mobile?
 For our customers, we use our software Apollo Insights to keep track of their competitors and make us aware of any threats and opportunities.

 Every weakness your competitor shows is an opportunity to beat them, show users you’re the better brand and prove to Google you should rank higher than them.

 While SEO is a long-term process of building an online presence, AdWords is a much faster way of bringing traffic to your site.
 It’ll take time for your SEO strategy to generate any kind of ROI but advertising on AdWords allows you to generate profit as your organic presence builds up.